 Swimming.
 It wears 'em out.
 It's fun for babies, big kids and grown-ups alike.
-And with so many feature-packed, warm-water pools to choose from around Puget Sound, it's easy to indulge in serious water play (and learning) all year round.
-And each year, we're seeing more super kid-friendly pools open (we're looking at you, People's Pool in Tacoma) that beckon families for serious winter fun.
+And with so many feature-packed, warm-water pools to choose from around Puget Sound, it's easy to indulge in serious water play all year long.
+And each year, we're seeing more super kid-friendly pools open (such as the terrific People's Pool in Tacoma) that beckon families for wiggle-busting winter fun.

 From Everett to Olympia, here’s the inside scoop on top indoor pools in the greater Seattle area, including prices, tips, deals and water temperature.
 (Did we miss one of your faves?
-Email firstname.lastname@example.org.)
+Let us know in the comments.)

 Water temp: 85 degrees (recreation pool); 88 degrees (wellness pool)

 Prices: $5.25–$5.75.
 Family: $20.
 Ages 2 and under free.
 Multi-visit passes available.

 Fun features: The super-popular pool features an inner tube, water slides, sprayers, lazy river, diving boards, wobbly walkway, swirl pool and fountains.
 (Warning: The sprayers can be a little intense for very young ones.)
 There are also two hot tubs (one that's perfect for families and one that's an adult-only spa at a higher temp), a lap pool and a warm water "wellness" pool.

 For little ones: During “Beach Swim” times, only the shallow play area is open — water depth is up to two feet.

 Pool tips: You can purchase "Open Swim" tickets online, highly recommended on weekends.
 Or get there at least half an hour early on weekends/holidays.
 Look for “Rec” and “Open” Swim Times for full use of fun features.
 Kids have to be at least 48 inches in height to go down the slides.